DeclarativeHub/ReactiveKit/README.md

 ------>
 ```

-Sometimes you will need a signal that sends specific element after certain amount of time has passed:
+Sometimes you will need a signal that sends specific element after certain amount of time passes:

 ```swift
 let signal = SafeSignal.timer(element: 5, time: 60)